farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 	**Set-IRMconfiguration -azureRMSLIcensingEnabled $true**

 17. Now that Azure RMS is enabled, you should run the **Test-IRMConfiguration** cmdlet to test Information Rights Management (IRM) configuration and functionality, including availability of an Active Directory RMS server, pre-licensing, and journal report decryption.
-To perform this test, run the following command to test the IRM configuration for messages sent from Holly Dickson:<br/>
+To perform this test, run the following command to test the IRM configuration for messages sent from Holly Dickson (the command requires the -Recipient parameter, otherwise the Overall Result at the end will Fail; therefore, you will enter Holly as both the sender and recipient):<br/>

-	**Test-IRMConfiguration -Sender Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)
+	**Test-IRMConfiguration -Sender Holly@xxxxxZZZZZZ.onmicrosoft.com -Recipient Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 	**Note:** The results should appear as follows: